markgbeckett/zx80/hampsons_plane/README.md

 There seems to be some flexibility in exactly how long a game step is -- possibly anything within around 10 T states of the target of 1,287 is good enough.
 If the routine length is too far from the target, the screen will be displayed offset or will flicker.

-Initially, I intended to write a separate routine to check if the player had solved the grid -- that is, checking there were no hash characters left on the grid.
+Initially, I intended to write a separate routine to check if the player had solved the grid -- that is, checking there were no asterisks left on the grid.
 However, this proved far too time-consuming.
-I had intended to use the CPIR command to scan through the display file for a hash character.
+I had intended to use the CPIR command to scan through the display file for an asterisk.
 However, to check the whole board would require around 10,000 T states, or around 8 times the time available between frames.
-Instead I track the number of has characters throughout the game, updating the count ever time a block of tiles is flipped.
+Instead I track the number of asterisks throughout the game, updating the count ever time a block of tiles is flipped.
 This work well, though on top of other tasks, a player flipping a tile requires two frames.